 History Of Use In Sports

 Dianabol containing Methandrostenolone was first desgined in 1955.
-It was synthesized by researchers at the CIBA laboratories in Basel, Switzerland.
-CIBA filed for a U.S. patent in 1957, and began marketing the drug as Dianabol in 1958 in the U.S. It was initially prescribed to burn victims and the elderly.
-It was also prescribed off-label as a pharmaceutical performance enhancement to weight lifters and other athletes.
-Early adopters included players for Oklahoma University and San Diego Chargers head coach Sid Gillman, who administered Dianabol to his team starting in 1963.
+Synthesized by researchers at the CIBA laboratories in Basel, Switzerland.
+CIBA filed for a U.S. patent in 1957, and began marketing the drug as Dianabol in 1958 in the U.S. Initially prescribed to burn victims and the elderly.
+Also prescribed off-label as a pharmaceutical performance enhancement to weight lifters and other athletes.
+Early adopters included players for Oklahoma University and San Diego Chargers head coach Sid Gillman, who administered Dbol to his team starting in 1963.
 Later it became known as the choice anabolic-supplement of a Professional bodybulder named Arnold Schwarzenegger.

 FDA Vs. Ciba

-Dianabol with Methandrostenolone was confiscated by the Drug Enforcement Administration (DEA) in 2008.
+Dianabol with Methandrostenolone confiscated by the Drug Enforcement Administration (DEA) in 2008.

-Dianabol e.g, D-BOL was once the generic name of the drug and its INN, while methandienone is its BAN and métandiénone is its DCF.
-It is also referred to as methandrostenolone and as dehydromethyltestosterone.
-The former synonym should not be confused with methylandrostenolone, which is another name for a different androgenic anabolic steroid known as metenolone.
+Dianabol e.g, D-BOL, once the generic name of the drug and its INN, while methandienone, BAN and métandiénone its DCF.
+Also referred methandrostenolone and dehydromethyltestosterone.
+The former synonym not confused with methylandrostenolone, another name for a different androgenic anabolic steroid known as metenolone.

 Methandrostenolone was originally introduced and formerly sold under the brand name “Dianabol”.
 It has also been marketed under a variety of other brand names including Anabol, Averbol, Chinlipan, Danabol, Dronabol, Metanabol, Methandon, Naposim, Reforvit-B, and Vetanabol among others.
 Dianabol is now a registered dietary supplement, which many refer to as a “legal steroid” supplement.

-Methandrostenolone, along with other androgenic anabolic steroids, is a schedule III controlled substance in the United States under the Controlled Substances Act.
-However, the new Dianabol that is absent of this ingredient is NOT illegal, and it marketed as a dietary supplement for bodybuilders.
-It is worth noting that “Dianabol” is currently sold as a legal dietary supplement in the United States.
-Dianabol is NOT illegal, as long as it does not contain methandrostenolone.
+Methandrostenolone, along with other androgenic anabolic steroids, a schedule III controlled substance in the United States under the Controlled Substances Act.
+The NEW DIANDROBOL supplement does not contain that ingredient and therefore, NOT illegal or dangerous.
+Marketed as a dietary supplement for bodybuilders that want bulk up.
+It is worth noting that “Dianabol” currently sold as a legal dietary supplement in the United States.
+Dianabol is LEGAL, as long as it does not contain methandrostenolone.
 All old versions of Dianabol containing methandrostenolone are illegal.